 The first thing I truly encountered upon finally entering the dilapidated sugar factory was the smell.
 Years and years of sucrose, now in shades of black and deep brown, were caked onto every single visible surface, and mixed almost poetically with the scents of sweat, metal and refuse.
 It was overpowering, and a few women in front of me immediately turned around and walked out, unable to handle it.
 It hit me then that this art exhibit, this experience, whether intended by Walker or not, was never meant to be easy.
 It was going to be deep, and unpleasant, and powerful, and hard.
 It was going to address the ugly, the triumphant, the disgusting underbelly of the world’s history with sugar, slavery, and blackness.

 Statues of young boys made of resin and several layers of white and brown sugar were scattered around the factory floor, greeting us as we entered.
-Most carried baskets of sugar that, in this final hour, had now turned into pools of black molasses.
+Most carried baskets of sugar that, in this final hour, had now turned into pools of black molasses (having always known the health benefits of molasses, I’d always used them in substitute for sugar in my beverages).
 Everything was melting: the slight grins on their faces; the sockets of their eyes; in some cases their entire bodies.
 This melting was irreversible, the damage irreparable, inescapable, and inherent to the conditions these statues had been placed in, as if they were doomed from the start to wither away into puddles on the floor.
 I walked around them carefully, silently, soaking in the imagery.
 Some were still standing, the remaining survivors surrounded by pools of black, sugary “blood” that had run like rivers down the factory’s main floor.
 Others were completely unrecognizable, and had taken on misshapen and monstrous forms.
 The metaphors and messages in every inch of the room was almost ridiculous.

 And then you see it.
 Her.
 A huge white sphinx, her head very nearly touching the factory ceiling, with the arms and paws of a lion, the head of a “Mammy”, and her breasts, buttocks and vagina hugely exaggerated, as if to state that this is an all at once inherently sexual, fantasized, objectified and yet powerful being.
 Some crowded around her, taking photos with friends and husbands like the generic tourists that they probably were.
 Others couldn’t get close, either offended (or maybe just saddened) by the racist history and imagery she embodied and reminded them of; or in awe of the brazen and bold aura she silently radiated.